-Meckel's diverticulum is the most common congenital abnormality of the GI tract.3 Histologically, Meckel's diverticulum is lined mainly by the typical ileal mucosa as in the adjacent small bowel.
+DiscussionMeckel's diverticulum is the most common congenital abnormality of the GI tract.3 Histologically, Meckel's diverticulum is lined mainly by the typical ileal mucosa as in the adjacent small bowel.
 Bleeding from Meckel's diverticulum due to ectopic gastric mucosa is one of the most common clinical presentations, especially in younger patients.3

-Meckel's diverticulum results from the failure of obliteration of the omphalomesenteric duct on the antimesenteric border of the terminal ileum that normally disappears between six and eight weeks gestation.4
+Meckel's diverticulum results from the failure of obliteration of the omphalomesenteric duct on the antimesenteric border of the terminal ileum that normally disappears between six- and eight-weeks gestation.4

 Fistula formation between Meckel's diverticulum and urinary bladder/appendix has been described previously.^{1,2} Formation of fistulae between adjacent hollow organs is common in diverticular disease of the colon, but extremely rare.5 In this case, the Meckel's was found eroding the anterior rectal wall.
-The aim of the surgical treatment was to resect the inflamed Meckel's diverticulum and close the fistula.6 Ileal resection is recommended in cases with the adjacent bowel having inflammation.
+The aim of surgical treatment is to resect the inflamed Meckel's diverticulum and close the fistula.6 Ileal resection is recommended in cases with the adjacent bowel having inflammation.

-Enterocolonic fistula, vesicodiverticular fistula, and ileorectal fistula have been reported as well as a fistula between Meckel's diverticulum and the appendix.2 in the histopathology report points towards active inflammation and a probable cause of fistula formation.
+Enterocolonic fistula, vesicodiverticular fistula and ileorectal fistula have been reported as well as a fistula between Meckel's diverticulum and the appendix.2

-An inflammatory attack of Meckel's diverticulum leading to an abscess followed by a fistula could be an etiopathogenesis for the development of a recto-diverticular fistula.
-The extensive serositis
+An inflammatory attack of Meckel's diverticulum leading to an abscess followed by a fistula could be a etiopathogenesis for development of recto-diverticular fistula.
+The extensive serositis in the histopathology report points towards active inflammation and probable cause of fistula formation.